North British Railway: West Highland Railway

 Public policy wished to encourage the fishermen of the West Coast in the area, but Fort William was not considered a suitable fishing port, on account of the long passage required up Loch Linnhe.
-Financial arrangements seemed to be in place when the Mallaig Extension Bill was passed on 31 July 1894, but the promised Government Guarantee Bill required for the subsidy was not put forward, and for the time being nothing was done.
+Financial arrangements seemed to be in place when the Mallaig Extension Bill was passed as the West Highland Railway Act 1894 (57 & 58 Vict. c. clvi) on 31 July 1894, but the promised Government Guarantee Bill required for the subsidy was not put forward, and for the time being nothing was done.
 On 7 May 1895 the guarantee was finally forthcoming: a 3% guarantee on £260,000 of capital with a grant of £30,000 to improve the harbour at Mallaig and make it suitable as a fishing harbour.
 The line opened on 1 April 1901.

 The Invergarry and Fort Augustus Railway opened for traffic on 22 July 1903.
-Promoted by local people it had obtained its authorising Act of Parliament in 1896.
+Promoted by local people it had obtained its authorising act of Parliament, the Invergarry and Fort Augustus Railway Act 1896 (59 & 60 Vict. c. ccxl).
 At one time it had looked as if it might extend throughout the Great Glen, but this ambition was cut back.
 It joined the West Highland Railway at Spean Bridge station, and the line was worked by the Highland Railway from 1903 and the North British Railway from 1907.
 The population of Fort Augustus was 500.